couchdevmonk/simpleGraphDraw/README.md

 2. Clear the board
 3. Save the underlying adjacency matrix and corresponding adjacencies in a text file
 4. Save the graph as a PNG snapshot
+5. Ability to move the vertices and the corresponding edges

 #### Possible future features
-1. Add curved edges
+-[ ] Add curved edges
-2. Ability to move the vertices and the corresponding edges
-3. Make a web version
+-[x] ~Ability to move the vertices and the corresponding edges~ -[ ] Make a web version